Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Retrieve all dataset parts of a Dataset

     Retrieve all data parts associated with a dataset.
-Parts can be of type FILE (uploaded files) or DB (database connections).
-Returns part metadata, type, and status.

 ### Parameters